AccessibleInstruments/About/README.md

+# AccessibleInstruments

-# AccessibleInstruments - A Special Interest Group for Developers, Designers, Product Owners and Researchers
+A Special Interest Group for Developers, Designers, Product Owners and Researchers :sparkles: :musical_note:

 ## Who are we?